 Analyze these reasons.
 Is it mostly pricing objections?
 Was there no need for the product?
 Then segment this information with other data points.

 You can segment by sales rep, which will show where they may need more training should they be getting too many objections in a certain area.
 Or by industry, which shows where you can scale back your efforts.
-For example, if the closed-lost reason for retail industries is always no need for product this tells you to stop targeting retail.
-Also try segmenting by company size, location and budget.
+For example, if the closed-lost reason for retail industries is always no need for a product this tells you to stop targeting retail.
+Also try segmenting by company size, location, and budget.

 Segmenting lost reason data gives you insight on what doesn’t work so you can focus on what does.